SamuelCr99/VLBI_baseline_movement_plotter/README.md

  $ python3 plot_baseline.py --help
  ```

+### Change data

+If you want to change the data being plotted and add more sessions, you can do so by switching out the raw_data.csv file.
+If the new data contains more stations, be sure to include them and their position in the position.csv file.

  ## Known problems
 * If the map is used while plots are displayed the GUI will not update the selected station correctly.
 To force an update the map button must be pressed twice.
 * When the map is present, the user is still able to press buttons in the main window.
+* The locations of some stations is not currently included in the position.csv file, and thus can not be selected from the map.